Big Trouble (band)

-Big Trouble was an American female pop group who recorded one album and released a total of two minor hit singles.
+Big Trouble was an American female pop group who recorded one album and released two minor hit singles.

 History

 Like the formation of 60s group The Monkees, Big Trouble was an all-female pop group put together by TV executive Fred Silverman.
 The group consisted of vocalist Bobbie Eakes, bassist Julia Farey, keyboardist Rebecca Ryan and drummer Suzy Zarow.
 Eakes was originally Miss Georgia in 1983.

 After deciding on all band members except the vocalist, Silverman auditioned approximately five hundred vocalists, where Eakes was the one to win the part.

 The band made their start on the Mack & Jamie comedy show; they would often appear as the "house band" on the series Comedy Break, and Eakes would occasionally appear as a performer in the sketches.

 The band signed to Epic Records in 1987, and recorded their first single - a Giorgio Moroder and Tom Whitlock track titled "All I Need Is You".
 It was released as a promotional single, and featured in the film Over the Top, starring Sylvester Stallone.
 The song was included on the official soundtrack release, which was released during the same year.

 The band then recorded their self-titled album Big Trouble which was released in 1987.
 The album was produced by Grammy and Oscar winner Giorgio Moroder, while various other producers featured on certain tracks alongside him.
 Moroder co-wrote both album tracks that were released as singles.
 Today, the album, although on CD and vinyl, has remained out-of-print.

 Big Trouble had one chart entry in the U.S., the single "Crazy World", released in 1987.
 The song, written by Moroder and Whitlock, peaked at No. 71.
 A music video was filmed for the song.